aardappel/lobster/docs/source/implementation.md

 build process this way.

-The Wasm implementation does not support the JIT, so you should first compile your `.lobster` code to C++ or directly to Wasm, as described in the sections "Compiling Lobster code to C++" or "Compiling Lobster code to WebAssembly" below.
+The Wasm implementation does not support the JIT, so you should first compile your `.lobster` code to C++, as described in the section "Compiling Lobster code to C++" below.

-To build, go to `dev/emscripten`, and type `make -j8` (if using the C++ output) or `make -j8 wasm` (if using the direct Wasm output).
+To build, go to `dev/emscripten`, and type `make -j8`.
 This should produce a lobster.[wasm\|js\|html\|data] in the same directory (the latter containing whatever you placed in `assets`).